j0n0m3/ml_ohlc_system/services/trade_producer/README.md

-# trade producer service
+#producer service
 ## what does service do?
 first step of feature pipeline. this microservice:

-- reads trade events from kraken ws api
+- reads events from kraken ws api
 - saves into kafka topic

 ## how to run service